1

 • Has labeling requirements for cookware sold in the state that contains intentionally added PFAS in the product handle or any product surface that comes into contact with food or beverages.

-• Requires anyone using firefighting foam containing PFAS to prohibit a release of the firefighting foam into the environment, fully contain the firefighting foam during its use, safely store the firefighting foam, and report information to the water quality spills hotline within 24 hours if there is a release of the firefighting foam into the environment.
+• Requires anyone using firefighting foam containing PFAS to prohibit its release into the environment, fully contain it during use, safely store it, and report information to the water quality spills hotline within 24 hours if it is released.

 Related documents